EN JP

 The origin of the violin can be traced back to Italy in the early 16th century.

-However, before the name "violin" appeared, similar instruments existed, such as the viola da braccio and the lilla da braccio.
+However, before the name "violin" appeared, there were similar instruments such as the viola da braccio and the lilla da braccio.

 All of these instruments were so named because they were played by the player holding them by the arm (braccio).